On the Artin formalism for triple product $p$-adic $L$-functions: Factorisation of algebraic -adic -functions

 We remark that these hypotheses guarantee the validity of \ref{item_Irr_general} and \ref{item_Tam} for $T_3^\dagger,T_2^\dagger, M_2^\dagger$ and $T_\f^\dagger$.
 In particular, our main conclusions in \S\ref{sec_selmer_complexes} apply and show that the Selmer complexes associated with these Galois representations are perfect.
 The constructions of \S\ref{sec_Koly_Sys_Dec_4_18_05_2021} apply as well; we will recall these in \S\ref{subsec_leading_terms_bis} below.

 Finally, we assume that the rings $\cR_\f$ and $\cR_\g$ are both regular.
 We note this assumption can be ensured on passing to a smaller disc in the weight space (cf. \cite[\S5]{BSV}, where $\cR_?$ here, for $?=\f,\g$, plays the role of $\LL_?$ in op. cit.).
+That is, if we replace $\Lambda_{\mathrm{wt}}$ by the ring of bounded-by-$1$ functions $\LL_U$ on a sufficiently small wide-open disc $U$ in the weight space, and consider the base change of $\mathcal{R}_\f$ and $\mathcal{R}_\g$ along this restriction, the resulting rings are regular.

 We work in the scenario of \S\ref{subsubsec_2017_05_17_1800}, so that we have